endymion/ryanalynporter-com/source/_posts/2010-08-27-rapid-web-site-creation-and-deployment-with-appleseed.markdown

 ---
 layout: post
 title: "Rapid Web Site Creation And Deployment With Appleseed"
+description: Create a Rails project, push it to GitHub, and deploy it to Heroku -- all with one command.
 date: 2010-08-27
 comments: true
 categories: [Ruby, Rails, Heroku, GitHub]